 New regulations came into force in September 2018.
 We don’t know exactly what this means for us at the moment, but it does have implications for content on Blackboard, which will need to be in an accessible format.
 We will add any updates and guidance to this page as soon as they become available.

 UWE’s Weekly News for staff (27 August 2019) includes an article on the ‘Accessibility regulations impact in 2019/20’ and what’s due to be in place for October 2019.

 In the meantime, we have pulled together some existing resources to help you make a start:

 - If you are creating new documents, you may find UWE’s Creating accessible documents webpage helpful.

 - The Learning Development Centre is running a webinar on creating accessible documents on 16 October 2-3 pm and 12 Nov 10-11 am.
 To find out more and to book, please visit the Creating accessible documents in Microsoft Office (basics) webpage.

 - The lynda.com course on Creating Accessible Documents in Microsoft Office (25 mins) provides some easy to follow tips.

-UWE is in the process of procuring Blackboard Ally, with a view to this being available from end of July 2019.
+UWE is in the process of procuring Blackboard Ally, with a view to this being available some time in Autumn 2019.
 In the meantime, we are including a link to the Blackboard Ally Accessibility Checklist so that you can use this as a guide when creating new content.